camunda-community-hub/zeebe-redis-exporter/README.md

           # comma separated list of io.zeebe.protocol.record.RecordType to export or empty to export all types
           enabledRecordTypes: ""

+          # comma separated list or map of io.camunda.zeebe.protocol.record.intent.Intent to export or empty to export all intents.
+          enabledIntents: ""

           # Redis Stream prefix
           name: "zeebe"